Support in Florida (2026)

 • The responsibilities each party will have regarding minor children

-• All sources of income available to each party
+• All sources of income available to each party, including investments and benefits

 • Any other factor necessary to do equity and justice between the parties